wahuneke/python-dynamic-code/docs/index.rst

     In this context, 'compilation' is the program step, during runtime, when the original source code, written by the programmer, is converted into new Python code using information accumulated during runtime.

+slow params
+    This is shorthand for the set portion of the parameters to the fast path function which are not expected to change very frequently.
+These parameters are (optionally) monitored for change and when they do change, the fast path (`exec code`) code is recompiled.

 code annotations
     In this context, 'code annotations' are instructions that are added into existing, working, Python